Skip to content

 Choose Mercado Pago for Brazilian iGaming if player-side wallet recognition matters at checkout.
 Mercado Pago has a consumer wallet base PagSeguro lacks, though both run on the same regulatory Brazilian PIX + debit framework.

 Choose Nuvei as the primary global iGaming PSP.
-Six iGaming-platform connectors, UKGC, MGA, US state gambling licenses, DraftKings, FanDuel and BetMGM as clients, 720+ methods.
+Six iGaming-platform connectors, UKGC, MGA and US state gambling licenses, DraftKings, FanDuel and BetMGM as clients, 720+ methods.
 Pair with PagSeguro for Brazil-specific local rails.

 Often Paired With